volatiletech/authboss/README.md

 module).

 A hook on register kicks off the start of a confirmation which sends an e-mail with a token for the user.
-When the user re-visits the page, the `BodyReader` must read the token and return a type that can return the token.
+When the user re-visits the page, the `BodyReader` must read the token and return a type that returns the token.

 Confirmations carry two values in the database to prevent a timing attack.
 The selector and the verifier, always make sure in the ConfirmingServerStorer you're searching by the selector and